UNCSRP/PRogramming-for-Environmental-Health-And-Toxicology-PREHEAT-Retreat/README.md

 * Script that you need to generate: what proteins predict responder vs. non-responder status?

-Group 2: Sex-associated proteins
+**Group 2: Sex-associated proteins*
+*Statistics questions:*
-						◊ At baseline (pre-exposure): What proteins differ by sex?
+* Provided script: At baseline (pre-exposure): What proteins differ by sex?
-						◊ Post-exposure: What proteins differ by sex?
+** Script that you need to generate: Post-exposure: What proteins differ by sex?
-							} Compare these two findings: are they the same?
+** Compare these two findings: are they the same?

-					® Group 3: Race-associated proteins
+**Group 3: Race/ethnicity-associated proteins*
+*Statistics questions:*
-						◊ At baseline (pre-exposure): What proteins differ by race?
+* Provided script: At baseline (pre-exposure): What proteins differ by race?
-						◊ Post-exposure: What proteins differ by race?
+** Script that you need to generate: Post-exposure: What proteins differ by race?
-							} Compare these two findings: are they the same?
+** Compare these two findings: are they the same?

 					® Group 4: BMI-associated differences
 						◊ At baseline (pre-exposure): What proteins differ by BMI?